Sammaye/MongoYii/readme.md

 ### setAttributes()

-It is important, nay imperative that you understand exactly how, by default MongoYii assigns integers. since MongoDB has no strict handling of field types it is very easy for boolean integers from the likes of checkboxes etc to end up as strings breaking your application and causing you to have to cast objects repeatedly or change the way you query
+It is important, nay, imperative that you understand exactly how, by default MongoYii assigns integers.
+Since MongoDB has no strict handling of field types it is very easy for boolean integers from the likes of checkboxes etc to end up as strings breaking your application and causing you to have to cast objects repeatedly or change the way you query
 (since, of course, MongoDB is type aware when querying).

-MongoYii will convert any number, real integer, not starting with 0 and not possessing a letter to a `int`.
+MongoYii will convert any number, real integer (otherwise known as "positive" or "unsigned" integer), not starting with 0 and not possessing a letter to an `int`.

-This is important because the largets integer MongoDB can natively store is only 32bit.
+This is important because the largest integer MongoDB can natively store is only 32bit.
 In order to make MongoDB store larger integers you must use the
 [native_long](http://www.php.net/manual/en/mongo.configuration.php#ini.mongo.native-long) configuration variable available within the driver.

 ### Example